Pfern/OSODOS/docs/LITERATURE_STUDY/README.md

     "dna barcoding, taxonomic"[MeSH Terms] "Sequence Analysis, DNA"[Mesh:NoExp]

 This query gives, at time of writing, only 537 high-relevance results, whereas searching for `dna barcoding` yields 3278.
-Among these results is a paper about the application of DNA barcoding in studying the adaptive radiation of the cichlids from Lake Tanganyika.
-If we click on that hit we are taken to a [page](https://www.ncbi.nlm.nih.gov/pubmed/26990149) that displays the abstract.
+Among these results is, for example, a paper about the application of DNA barcoding to faecal samples of birds.
+If we click on that hit we are taken to a [page](https://www.ncbi.nlm.nih.gov/pubmed/25572526) that displays the abstract.

 Retrieving papers in PDF
 ------------------------